-We propose a mixed methods evaluation (as we plan to collect both qualitative and quantitative data) of the proposed walking groups organised for older people living with dementia in the Willows Care Home in Great Linford to further understand the factors that may hinder or facilitate the uptake of and continuous engagement with the outdoor walking groups’ activities.
+We propose a mixed methods evaluation (as we plan to collect both qualitative and quantitative data) of Walking Programme set out currently as 5 Ways Cafes events that include walking outing organised for older people living with dementia in Milton Keynes to further understand the factors that may hinder or facilitate the uptake of and continuous engagement with the outdoor walking groups’ activities.

-- To explore barriers and facilitators to continuous engagement with the fortnightly walking groups via interviews with older people with dementia and their carers taking part in these walks.
+1. To explore barriers and facilitators to continuous engagement with the 5 Ways Cafes events that include walking outing via interviews with older people with dementia and their carers taking part in these events.

-- To evaluate the social and mental wellbeing in relation to the outdoor walking group activity.
+2. To evaluate the social and mental well-being in relation to the outdoor walking group activity.

 The overall aim of this research is to improve the health of older people with dementia and their carers, to identify and explore the barriers and facilitators to continuous engagement with the Parks Trust walking groups to support the Parks Trust and their agenda for Commissioning, Learning and Participation.
 We also aim to make evidence-based recommendations for timely interventions.

-We will conduct a series of semi-structured interviews and non-participant observations of the events
+We will conduct a series of semi-structured interviews and non-participant observations of the 5 Ways Cafes events

-- Semi Structured Interviews (once yearly) to be carried out with:
+- Semi Structured Interviews to be carried out with:

 - Carers (N=4-6); Topics to include: e.g. how easy or difficult are these walks to attend, did they notice any changes in the person they care for etc.